 Here’s his Facebook page back all the way through 2012.

 Iron Cowboy Facebook page 20160522 8-08am through 2012

 Search for the same words using Edit/Find.
 What happened?

-I started following James Lawrence, aka “The Iron Cowboy”, when I first heard about his 50-50-50 — complete 50 Iron Man distance triathlons in 50 days, in 50 consecutive states from the Rich Roll podcast.
+I started following James Lawrence, aka “The Iron Cowboy”, when I first heard about his 50-50-50 on the Rich Roll podcast — 50 Iron Man distance triathlons, in 50 days, in 50 states.
 I know a little about endurance events, so I started following James’s story about 2 weeks before #1, which was in Hawaii.